Having a routine for your summer days will make everyone enjoy the summer. And it’s easy to create a summer routine for kids.

 Create a Summer Routine for Kids

 Having a routine will reduce your decision-making.
-Instead of using mental energy figuring out what to do next, routines make many of the decisions up front.
+Instead of using mental energy to figure out what to do next, routines make many of the decisions upfront.

 - Self-care (dress, brush teeth, potty, baths, etc)